 Employees who receive a layoff notice are encouraged to review job postings for other positions at MIT for which they may be qualified.
 If they apply for such a position, they should contact their Human Resources Officer.
 Hiring managers in departments are encouraged to consider qualified employees on layoff notice for available positions.

 Departments are urged to consult with their Human Resources Officer for assistance in assuring that all Institute policies and procedures pertaining to layoff are fully understood and applied.

-The period of notice does not represent severance pay but rather a period during which the individual continues to be employed at his or her regular salary until a specified layoff date or until the individual is employed elsewhere, whichever comes earlier.
+The period of notice does not represent severance pay but rather a period during which the individual continues to be employed at their regular salary until a specified layoff date or until the individual is employed elsewhere, whichever comes earlier.
 The period of notice is calculated using the employee's current employment date; that is, if an employee was reinstated at MIT, the work before reinstatement is not considered.

 Administrative Staff and Sponsored Research Staff, except for Principal Research Scientists/Engineers/Associates, will be given the following notice:

 The notice period for Principal Research Scientists/Engineers/Associates is found at Section 5.2.1.
 The notice period for the Academic Research Staff titles of Senior Research Scientist/Engineer/Associate is found at Section 5.3.1 and for Post Doctoral Associates and Senior Post Doctoral Associates at Section 5.3.2 of Policies & Procedures.

 Support Staff will be given the following notice: